 Urban water fronts have typically been sites of heavy development and often are sites of pollution or exclusive access.
 But they have enormous potential benefits.
 How can we unlock these benefits for everyone?
 Are there ecological vs. social vs. economic tradeoffs?

 Mitchell Chester, Miami.
 PK Das, Mumbai.
 Ana Faggi, Buenos Aires.
 Andrew Grant, Bath.
 John Hartig, Windsor.
 Roland Lewis, New York.
 Joe Lobko, Toronto.
 Robert Morris-Nunn, Hobart.
 Rob Pirani, New York.
 Elizabeth Plater-Zyberk, Miami.
 Andréa Albuquerque G. Redondo, Rio de Janeiro.
 Bradley Rink, Cape Town.
-Hita Unnikrishnan, Sheffield.
+Hita Unnikrishnan, Warwick.
 Jay Valgora, New York.
 Mike Wells, Bath.

 6 January 2015